 Consolidating Comment Spreadsheets

-At the close of the ballot period a co-chair should log in on the HL7 (http://www.hl7.org/permalink/?BallotDesktop) and consolidate all the comments received from voters during the ballot period.
-These actions should be completed prior to the upcoming Working Group Meeting so that WG members have the consolidated comments spreadsheet available for review during your meetings at the WGM.
+At the close of the ballot period a co-chair should log in to the Ballot Desktop and consolidate all the comments received from voters during the ballot period.
+These actions should be completed prior to the upcoming WGM so that WG members have the consolidated comments spreadsheet available for review during your sessions at the WGM.

 From the Ballot Desktop, click on the Tally tab.
-When the screen refreshes, you will see a listing of all the ballot pools with each ballot pool title linking to an individual Tally page.
+When the screen refreshes, you will see a listing of all the consensus groups with each title linking to an individual Tally page.

 Click the link for your WG’s ballot document.
 This will load the Tally page for your ballot document.
 In the left-hand menu section titled "Participation Summary Download" are links to help you download summary information and create a consolidated comment spreadsheet.

 To begin, click on the Export this Ballot Participation Summary Information link.
 You will be prompted to open or save a "CSV" file.
 Click the Save button and save the file to a convenient location, such as an appropriately-named folder on your desktop.
-(More information on saving and formatting this "CSV" file as an Excel spreadsheet can be found from the Tally page by clicking on the Instructions on Using the Exported data link.)
+(More information on saving and formatting this "CSV" file as an Excel spreadsheet can be found from the Tally page by clicking on the Instructions for Using the Exported data link.)

 You should also download the Participant Summary Download Macro spreadsheet from the Tally page to the same location you saved the "CSV" file.
 When you open this spreadsheet it will prompt you to select the "CSV" file.
 Macros in the spreadsheet will then format it and allow you to save it as an Excel file.